+- Status epilepticus.
 Frontal lobe seizures tend to occur in clusters and may provoke a dangerous condition called status epilepticus — in which seizure activity lasts much longer than usual.
 Seizures that last longer than five minutes should be treated as a medical emergency.

+- Other brain functions.
 Depending on the frequency and duration of seizures, frontal lobe epilepsy may affect memory, motor skills and other brain functions.
 However, more research is needed.

 Preparing for your appointment